OuhscBbmc/BbmcResources/instructions/odbc-dsn.md

 1. Ask a BBMC member for the following three values.
 Although these aren't passwords, we don't like to publicize them, because their values could give a hacker a headstart.

-    1. **DSN Name**: which must match whatever value is specified in the client software (eg, R code or Access)
+    1. **DSN Name**: which must match whatever value is specified in the client software (*e.g.*, R code or Access)

     1. **Server Name**: describes the machine that contains the multiple BBMC databases

     1. **Database Name**: describes the database for your specific project

-1. Download and install the most recent ODBC driver for SQL Server, which is [V13.1](https://www.microsoft.com/en-us/download/details.aspx?id=53339) as of March 2017.
+1. Download and install [the most recent ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server) for SQL Server, which is V17 as of October 2019.
 Unless otherwise specified, choose the 64-bit driver version.
 (FAQ: [determining](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) if your OS is 32-bit vs 64-bit.)

     You may not have admin privileges on your computer.
 If not, it's probably best to request IT to install the driver.